Jobsite Sanitation

 Urinal Substitution

-One urinal counts as one fixture up to one-third of the required count.
+One urinal counts as one fixture toward the total, up to one-third of required fixtures.

 Large-Crew Step